hexops/machengine.org/content/about/platforms.md

 ## Console support

 Console support is a goal <em>in future years</em>, but we're realistic this will not happen anytime soon.
+If someone wishes to use Mach for a game on consoles (with official SDK access), we'll do our best to work with you to make it all work.

-Zig has a work-in-progress C backend, which enables Zig projects to compile themselves to C code which can then be compiled using a standard C compiler.
-We will leverage this in order to compile Mach games using console's official SDKs, when the time comes.
+Notably, Zig has a work-in-progress C backend which enables Zig projects to compile themselves to C code which can then be compiled using a standard C compiler.
+We aim to leverage this in order to compile Mach games using console's official SDKs, as console manufacturers often will only allow/certify specific C/C++ toolchains for use on their platforms.

-Our intention is for Hexops (game company) to offer private access to a set of _plugins_ that will enable console support/features, under all neccessary NDAs/legal agreements which console manufacturers require of partners and publishers.
-We are optimistic about offering this as an at-cost service, with no intention of making profits from it.
+Our intention is for Hexops (game company) to offer private access to a set of _plugins_ which will enable console support/features, under all neccessary NDAs/legal agreements which console manufacturers require of partners/publishers/contractors.
+We are optimistic about offering this as an at-cost service, with no intention of deriving profits from it.